-Position Please explain

-of

-individual

-Chair Our Chairman of the Board and CEO chairs the Sustainability Business Council (SBC), which consists of cross-functional committees (Responsible Sourcing, Eco-Effectiveness, Corporate Sustainability and Product Design) which are in turn led by the appropriate Executive Committee (EC) member and supported by a member of the Global Sustainability team.
-Each of these committees drives sustainability throughout that function, raises potential issues and provides regular updates to the SBC on progress.
-Our Chairman of the Board and CEO has oversight and responsibility over water- related issues via the SBC because our governance model relies on functional integration of our sustainability strategy, which includes water-related issues, across IFF, including goal development, implementation, and progress toward goals.
-In addition, our operations team responsible for water management has implemented numerous projects to enable us to reach and surpass our 2020 water- related goals with a 66% reduction in water usage intensity from the 2010 baseline year.
+Position of individual Please explain Board Chair Our Chairman of the Board and CEO chairs the Sustainability Business Council (SBC), which consists of cross-functional committees (Responsible Sourcing, Eco-Effectiveness, Corporate Sustainability and Product Design) which are in led by the appropriate Executive Committee (EC) member and supported by a member of the Global Sustainability team.
+Each of these committees drives sustainability throughout that function, raises potential issues and provides regular updates to the SBC.
+Our Chairman of the Board and CEO has oversight and responsibility over water-related issues via the SBC because our governance model relies on functional integration of our sustainability strategy, which includes water-related issues, across IFF, including goal development, implementation, and progress toward goals.
+In addition, our operations team responsible for water management has implemented numerous projects to enable us to reach and surpass our 2020 water-related goals with a 66.6% reduction in water usage intensity from the 2010 baseline year.
+In 2019, IFF has also begun to make progress on our 2025 water recycling goal of having recycled water account for 50% of our non- product operations with the completion of a water recycling project at our Tilburg facility which will account for at least 60,000 m3 of recycled water in 2020.
+In 2019, the Chairman and Chief Executive Officer (CEO) became a major stakeholder in overseeing the direction of the global sustainability department and water management at IFF.
+Our Chief Scientific and Sustainability Officer and VP of Global Sustainability report quarterly to the Board Chair on progress against our goals and targets and seek guidance on strategy including acquisitions.
+Through this structure the Chairman made the decision to accelerate our inclusion of legacy Frutarom sites into our 2019 Sustainability Report and to include their water related metrics in our annual verification process as well as other annual reporting metrics.